cookiEater01/linksys_velop/README.md

 # Linksys Velop integration for Home Assistant
 The linksys_velop platform allows for presence detection by listing devices connected to your Linksys Velop router.

-It was tested with a Linksys Velop WHW03v1 Firmware version 1.1.11.197735
+It was tested with a Linksys Velop WHW03v1 and WHW01v1.
+Firmware version 1.1.11.197735 and 1.1.13.202617

+This is a fork of https://github.com/AdamNaj/linksys_velop.
+The fork was needed due to mandatory version in manifest.json.
 The component is a modified version of https://github.com/home-assistant/home-assistant/tree/dev/homeassistant/components/linksys_smart
 The change was required due to a Velop firmware update that started requiring credentials.